 Funding for schools

-Swimming in Schools funding is a contribution to support schools to fulfil the swimming and water safety requirements of Health and Physical Education in the Victorian Curriculum F-10.
+The Swimming in Schools initiative provides funding to support schools to fulfil the swimming and water safety requirements of Health and Physical Education in the Victorian Curriculum F-10.

-$4 million has been allocated towards school swimming and water safety education through the Public Water Safety initiative.
-Life Saving Victoria will be developing resources and offering professional development and training in aquatic qualifications for:
+$2.5 million has been allocated towards school swimming and water safety education through the Public Water Safety initiative.
+Life Saving Victoria will be developing further resources and continuing professional development and training in aquatic qualifications for:

 - VCE/VET students